zeux/zeux.github.io/_posts/2016-12-01-metal-retrospective.md

 ## Stability

 Today on iOS Metal feels very stable.
-I am not sure what the situation was like at launch in 2014, or what it is like on Mac today, but both the drivers and the tools feel pretty solid.
+I am not sure what the situation was like at launch in 2014, or what it is like on Mac today, but both the drivers and the tools for iOS feel pretty solid.

-We had one small driver issue on iOS 10 that had to do with loading shaders compiled with Xcode 7 (which we fixed by switching to Xcode 8), and one small driver issue on iOS 9 that turned out to be our fault.
+We had one driver issue on iOS 10 that had to do with loading shaders compiled with Xcode 7 (which we fixed by switching to Xcode 8), and one driver crash on iOS 9 that turned out to be a result of misusing `nextDrawable` API.
 Other than that we haven't seen any behavioral bugs or any crashes - for a relatively new API Metal has been very solid across the board.

 Additionally, the tools you get with Metal are varied and rich; specifically, you can use: